 The relationship between GHG emissions and climate impacts is complex, but a project's potential to contribute to climate change is reduced as its net emissions are reduced.
 When net emissions approach zero, the project has little or no contribution to climate change.
 Net-zero emissions can be achieved through a combination of controlling and offsetting emissions.
-Emission controls (e.g., vapor recovery devices, no-bleed pneumatics, leak detection and repair, etc.) can substantially limit the amount of GHGs emitted to the atmosphere, while offsets (e.g., sequestration, low carbon energy substitution, plugging abandoned or uneconomical wells) can remove GHGs from the atmosphere or reduce emissions in other areas.
-Chapter 10 of the Annual GHG Report (BLM 2023b) provides a more detailed discussion of GHG mitigation strategies.
+Emission controls (e.g., vapor recovery devices, no-bleed pneumatics, leak detection and repair, etc.) can substantially limit the amount of GHGs emitted to the atmosphere, while offsets (e.g., sequestration, low carbon energy substitution, plugging abandoned or uneconomical wells, etc.) can remove GHGs from the atmosphere or reduce emissions in other areas.
+Chapter 10 of the Annual GHG Report provides a more detailed discussion of GHG mitigation strategies.

-Several federal agencies work in concert to implement climate change strategies and meet U.S. emissions reduction goals all while supporting U.S. oil and gas development and operations.
+Several federal agencies work in concert to implement climate change strategies and meet United States emissions reduction goals all while supporting U.S. oil and gas development and operations.
 The EPA is the federal agency charged with regulation of air pollutants and establishing standards for protection of human health and the environment.
-The EPA has issued regulations that will reduce GHG emissions from any development related to the Proposed Action.
-These regulations include the NSPS for Crude Oil and Natural Gas Facilities (40 C.F.R. § 60, Subpart OOOOa), Standards of Performance for Crude Oil and Natural Gas Facilities for which Construction, Modification or Reconstruction Commenced After November 15, 2021 (40 C.F.R. § 60, Subpart OOOOb) and Waste Emissions Charge for Petroleum and Natural Gas Systems (40 C.F.R. § 99).
-These regulations impose emission limits, equipment design standards, and monitoring requirements on oil and gas facilities and a waste emissions charge on CH4 emissions that exceed 25,000 metric tonnes of CO2e for applicable petroleum and natural gas facilities currently required to report under the GHG Reporting Rule.
-A detailed discussion of existing regulations and Executive Orders that apply to BLM management of federal lands as well as current federal and state regulations that apply to oil and gas development and production can be found in Chapter 2 of the Annual GHG Report (BLM 2023b).
+The EPA has issued regulations that will reduce GHG emissions from any development related to the proposed action.
+These regulations include the New Source Performance Standard for Crude Oil and Natural Gas Facilities, 49 C.F.R. § 60, Subpart OOOOa, which imposes emission limits, equipment design standards, and monitoring requirements on oil and gas facilities.
+The new EPA Standards of Performance for New, Reconstructed, and Modified Sources and Emissions Guidelines for Existing Sources: Oil and Natural Gas Sector Climate Review will sharply reduce emissions of methane and other harmful air pollution from oil and natural gas operations.
+The final action includes NSPSs to reduce methane and smog-forming VOCs from new, modified and reconstructed sources (EPA 2023h).
+A detailed discussion of existing regulations and Executive Orders that apply to

+BLM management of federal lands as well as current Federal and state regulations that apply to oil and gas development and production can be found in Chapter 2 of the Annual GHG Report.